jonamar/coverletter_wiz/ideas for later.md

 Command History/Resumption: No ability to resume interrupted operations or track command history Interactive Selection: The CLI could be enhanced with interactive selection for models and jobs rather than requiring IDs Color and Formatting: Terminal output lacks color highlighting and formatting that would make results easier to scan

+How do I edit the list of categories and the extended list? wikimedia, wmde, etc. baze. baze labs. and things like dei, diversity, equity, inclusion, and knowledge equity